PurpleBored/Discord-Dark-Blue-Theme/README.md

 To Install These theme you need to:
 1. Install better Discord from thier offical website https://betterdiscord.app/
 2. Go to the settings
-3. Then the custom CSS section and paste this code @import url("Fix it later");
+3. Then the custom CSS section and paste the code from theme.css
 4. Press Live update then save and you done :)

 # Alternative you can install the Darkblue.css file and put in the themes folder of BD :)